 Kurt Stringfellow, President and CEO from the YMCA of Georgia’s Piedmont joins the Sarasota Family YMCA as President and CEO on November 1, 2012.

 After a rigorous on site visit by Council on Accreditation (COA) Peer Reviewers in March of 2013 Sarasota Family YMCA, Inc. received reaccreditation.
-COA is a national accrediting organization which evaluates programs (like those offered by the Sarasota Y: Achievers, HIPPY, Family Management Services, Adventure Based Counseling, Sarasota Y Safe Children Coalition, Independent Living Services, School House Link, Youth Shelter, Y-Mentors, YMCA Adventure Club).
+COA is a national accrediting organization which evaluates programs (like those offered by the Sarasota YMCA: Achievers, HIPPY, Family Management Services, Adventure Based Counseling, Sarasota YMCA Safe Children Coalition, Independent Living Services, School House Link, Youth Shelter, YMCA Adventure Club).
 The current accreditation is valid until June 30, 2017.

 The Sarasota YMCA completes Y-USA's certification for brand compliance in October 2014.

 Kurt Stringfellow resigns as President and CEO in July 2016.
 Laura Gilbert named as interim President and CEO of Sarasota Family YMCA, Inc. on September 30, 2016.

 The YMCA Foundation of Sarasota, Inc. ceases operations September 30, 2016.

 Downtown Babe Weiller Branch consolidates with Frank G. Berlin, Sr. Branch on October 7, 2016.

 Paul Bowman, former chair of the YMCA Foundation, is named Association Board Chair of the Sarasota Family YMCA.

 Laura Gilbert is promoted to President and CEO of the Sarasota Family YMCA on March 16, 2017.
 She is the first female President and CEO in Sarasota YMCA history.